omarfarukk/java-discount-repository/README.md

 #3.
 PreRequisites for the project to build and run
 ======================================================
-* JDK 1.8 to be installed  in the system
+* JDK 1.8 to be installed  in the system and JAVA_HOME is set properly.
 * Sonar Qube Server 7.4 to be installed in the system and make it up and running with default sonar port 9000.
-* Maven 3.5.0 to be Installed in the system
+* Maven 3.5.0 to be Installed in the system and M2_HOME is set properly.
 * Spring Tool SUite / Eclipse Latest version installed with "The ObjectAid UML Explorer for Eclipse" Plugin

 #4. build / execute the project, Generate static Code Analysis and Code Coverage
 =================================================================================
-* Clone this project using git url https://github.com/omarfarukk/java-discount-repository.git GIT CLI or GIT eclipse plugin could be used to clone the project.
+* Download /clone this project using git url https://github.com/omarfarukk/java-discount-repository.git GIT CLI or GIT eclipse plugin could be used to clone the project.
+* Set M2_HOME properly to point a valid Maven tool in the system.
-* go to the project root directory, For this project, it'll be bill-discount-app
+* Open a command Prompt and go to the downloaded project root directory, For this project, it'll be bill-discount-app
 * build the project using below command

     mvn clean install